unfiltered/unfiltered/oauth2/README.md

             _.filter(Authorization(...))
           }.context("/api") {
             _.filter(Protection(...))
-             .filter(new YourApi)
+             .filter(new YourAwesomeApi)
           }.run
       }
     }

 ### Authorization

-Authorization requires interation with a `Host` and access to stores with access to Clients, ResourceOwners, and Tokens
+Authorization requires interation with a `Container` or context server and access to stores with access to Clients, ResourceOwners and Tokens

-The `Host` represents the abstract server containing the Authorization module.
+The `Container` represents the abstract server containing the Authorization module.

 The Host and stores are injected into the Authorization as an `AuthorizationServer`.
 An AuthorizationServer respresents the actual authorization server logic while the Authorization module provides the extraction of data from the Http request.

 An AuthorizationServers definition is

      trait AuthorizationServer {
-        self: ClientStore with TokenStore with Host => }
+        self: ClientStore with TokenStore with Container => }

 To implement your own, provide implementations of these traits and mix them together into an